Mafruha17/CIDM6330-Spring2025/Assignment 2/README.md

 ## Introducing Object-Oriented Concepts in ERD Design

-Depending on the domain and requirements, you could consider a **hybrid approach** that models **inheritance** or **composition** directly in the ERD.
+Depending on the domain and requirements, I could consider a **hybrid approach** that models **inheritance** or **composition** directly in the ERD.
 For example, a “User” entity could be a parent, while “Patient” or “Provider” might be specialized sub-entities.

 ---

 ## What If I Encounter a Recursive Relationship?

 Sometimes an entity can relate to itself (e.g., a manager supervising an employee).
-Use a self-referencing foreign key and clearly document the recursion in your ERD.
+Use a self-referencing foreign key and clearly document the recursion in ERD.

 ---